deniskawar/Recommendation_system/README.md

 # Recommendation_system
 Recommendation system

-It recommend posts for users in feed
+It recommends posts for users in feed

 How does it work?
 What technologies?